 Blue Romeo is a blue roan Morgan-Quarter Horse, 15 hh and 1,000 pounds.

-His color lightens or darkens each time he grows a new coat.
+Blue’s color lightens or darkens each time he grows a new coat, some seasons dappling more than others.
 Loved by experienced riders, with inexperienced riders Blue is a champion slacker.
 He has some dressage training.
 Diagnosed with low thyroid in 2017, he’s on meds, but always thinks he’s hungry and focuses on sneaking snacks whenever he can.

-Buster Brown is a Percheron-Thoroughbred cross, chocolate brown with a star, 16.3 hh and 20 years old.
+Buster Brown is a Percheron-Thoroughbred cross, chocolate brown with a star, 16.3 hh and foaled in 1999.

-His mother was taken away when he was four days old to nurse a Thoroughbred, but he was adopted by a “nurse-mare foal” rescue and bottle fed.
-His training began at 2 with a local woman who gave him great care until medical problems forced her to sell him to us in 2011.
+His mother was taken away when he was four days old to nurse a Thoroughbred, but he was lucky enough to be sold to a “nurse-mare foal” rescue and bottle fed.
+His training began at two with a local woman who gave him great care until medical problems forced her to sell him to us in 2011.
+Our vet has known him since then!
 He thinks he’s a kitten and loves treats.

-A well-trained and talented dressage horse, Buster is better with an experienced rider who knows how to sit quietly and post.
-Inexperienced riders often inadvertently cue him too strongly, confusing him.
+A well-trained and talented dressage horse, Buster is better with a quiet rider who won’t inadvertently cue him too strongly, confusing him.